LeilaMoussa/_lof/README.md

 - [ ] replace in-mem collections with state stores where possible
 - [ ] prototype lsh
 - [ ] perhaps, prototype nsw

-... and then I can move on to all things summarization: dilof? milof? c_lof? but first, rlof!
+...and then I can move on to all things summarization: dilof? milof? c_lof? but first, rlof!